dasafo/AI-Client-Agent-MCP/README.md

 <br>

 > **AI Client Agent MCP** is a robust backend system for managing clients and their invoices (or quotes), designed to be operated by an AI Agent or programmatically.
-Built with FastAPI and PostgreSQL, and fully containerized for easy setup and deployment.
+Built with FastMCP and PostgreSQL, and fully containerized for easy setup and deployment.

 ## 🎯 Core Features